The Supreme Hype Tax Explained

 How much more expensive is Supreme than the original product?

-Across the 688 priced items in our catalog, the average hype tax is 119% and the median is 52%.
-Most items fall between 26% and 100% above the original retail price — meaning you typically pay 1.5x to 2x what the source product costs.
+Across the 679 priced items in our catalog, the average hype tax is 83% and the median is 47%.
+Half the items are marked up 47% or more, and 24% carry a markup above 100% — more than double the original retail price.

 Why does Supreme charge so much more than the source brand?

 Supreme's business model is curation plus scarcity.
-They pick heritage brands with genuinely good products — Timberland, The North Face, Leatherman, Zojirushi — add a box logo, and release in limited runs.
-The cheaper the original, the higher the percentage markup Supreme can get away with: a $22 jersey barrier becomes a $148 collectible.
+They pick heritage brands with genuinely good products (Timberland, The North Face, Leatherman, Zojirushi), add a box logo, and release in limited runs.
+The cheaper the original, the higher the percentage markup Supreme can get away with — but premium picks aren't spared either: a $555 Vitra Panton Chair becomes a $2,600 Supreme collectible.

 Can I buy Supreme products without the logo?